palestine-will-live/eci/registration/organisers.md

 We need a minimum of 7 organisers, but it makes sense to have one from each EU country, which makes 27 in total.

-Please fill out (https://forms.gle/aeZfdRq1GeAkSQoJ7) if you want to join!
+Please fill out [this Google form](https://forms.gle/aeZfdRq1GeAkSQoJ7) if you want to join.

 - Austria
 - Belgium